 Have you had the experience of taking someone to the Museum to tour or urging friends to visit us?
 Did they then thank you for sharing?
 I know it makes me happy to share this with others.
 You not only share our history, you support the Museum as well.
 Preserving history means little if it isn’t presented and shared with the community.

 The Museum is a non-profit organization and receives no government funding at any level—federal, state or local.
-We are dependent on our modest membership dues, admittance fees, revenue from the books we sell and donations.
+We are dependent on our modest membership dues, admittance fees, revenue from the books we sell, small grants and donations.
 As with any business, we have overhead in the form of lights, heat and maintenance.
 Our dedicated volunteer staff enable the Museum to be open to the public six days a week.
 Volunteers also fix, clean and juggle tasks as they arise.
 Our support system has lessened over the years to just over 100 members on our rolls—we need many more.
 Support includes monetary as well as moral support in advertising the fact that we are here and open for the community.

 Your continued financial support is especially appreciated now.
 Besides being beneficial tax-wise, it supports community enrichment.
 The Museum may not be at the top of your list, but it is a 501(c)3 organization so gifts are tax deductible.
 Please consider a donation to the Museum today as well as the renewal of your membership.
 If you are not a member, we hope you will consider joining us.
 The Museum needs you.
 It needs your voice and your support.
 Just as “many hands make light work,” so do many supporters make this organization work.
 Thank you for your support.